As our 100th Royal Welsh Show draws to a close, it is safe to say that the last few days have been packed full of sunshine and celebrations.

 The loved-up pair were nominated by friends to tie the knot during the show, in an all-expenses paid wedding, following a number of difficult years for the couple and their family.
 After a morning of washing horses and preening poultry ready for their competitions the following day, Bethan and Arwel tied the knot in the heart of the show.
 Surrounded by an intimate group of friends and family (and thousands of happy well-wishers) the couple exchanged vows in our picturesque bandstand, before enjoying a glass of chilled champagne and delicious wedding breakfast with their guests, showcasing the opportunity for others to get married on the showground.

-On each of the four days, the main ring was transformed into a musical extravaganza celebrating 100 years of farming and welsh culture.
-Complete with both traditional and contemporary music, song, dance and commentary, a procession of some of the earliest faming machinery to the most up-to-date technology available today was cleverly choreographed into a breath-taking display for all to enjoy.
+On each of the four days, the main ring was transformed into a musical extravaganza celebrating 100 years of farming and Welsh culture.
+Complete with both traditional and contemporary music, song, dance and commentary, a procession of some of the earliest farming machinery to the most up-to-date technology available today was cleverly choreographed into a breath-taking display for all to enjoy.
 Produced by the Welsh Pony and Cob Society Young Ambassador, Euros Llyr Morgan, the spectacle featured Wales’ finest, Shân Cothi wowing the crowds whilst on horseback and X Factor finalist, Lloyd Macey.

 The 100th show was also picked up in many of the competitions throughout the showground with special commemorative prize cards and rosettes for the champions of each section, also with cake decorating, ornamental ironwork, forestry demonstrations and floral art classes depicting the theme.
 Staying within the horticulture section, the show hosted the launch of a brand new Sweet Pea variety to commemorate the 100th Royal Welsh Show, named ‘Gwawr Cymru’.